afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 They are similar in shape to rotary encoders, but they work in a complete different way.
 A N-position rotary switch is just the same as N **non-momentary** switches where one and only one of them is closed at all times. **This makes them unpractical**, since the PC side will detect a button as "always on".
 When trying to configure another button in the simulator, that one will get in the way.

 We could alleviate the situation by instructing the firmware to report a button press only if there is a change in the position of the rotary switch.
-However, the simulator will never known what such position is at first.
+However, the simulator will never know what such position is at first.

 ## Rotary Potentiometers